 The job looked like it had been written for me and I applied.
 I was offered the position of a Senior Lecturer at a Reader’s salary.
 Insulted, I turned it down, telling them I wanted the title and the recognition.
 And then I was offered the position Associate Professor and Reader.

 That’s how I became the first female Associate Professor and Reader at the University of Melbourne.
 The Head of Department, Bob Watts became my champion.
-In 2005, I became the first female Professor of Chemistry in Victoria, and only the fifth in Australia.
+In 2005, I became the first female Professor of Chemistry in Victoria, and only the third in Australia.
 And in 2010, I became the first female Head of Department in the University’s School of Chemistry.

 Now I am the first female Deputy Director at the Bio21 Institute.